eldoriarpg/jackson-bukkit/Readme.md

 - Vector
 - BlockVector
-- Color
+- Color (Can be serialized as object or as hex string)
-- ItemStack (Serialized as Base64 encoded bytes as recommended by [paper](https://jd.papermc.io/paper/1.19/org/bukkit/inventory/ItemStack.html#serializeAsBytes()))
+- ItemStack (Serialized as map for `JacksonBukkit`.
+Serialized as Base64 encoded bytes for `JacksonPaper`)
 - PotionEffect
 - FireworkEffect
 - Pattern